MicrosoftDocs/office-developer-exchange-docs/docs/web-service-reference/ews-generated-object-models-reference-for-exchange.md

 description: If you're using the EWS generated object model reference to develop applications for Exchange, find out about other options for EWS development.
 ---

-# Exchange Web Services (EWS) generated object models for Exchange
+# EWS generated object models for Exchange

 **Applies to**: Exchange Online | Exchange Server 2013 | Office 365